 Investors

 Qualified Opportunity Zones were created by the 2017 Tax Cuts and Jobs Act.
 These zones are designed to spur economic development and job creation in distressed communities throughout all 50 States, the District of Columbia, and the five U.S. territories by providing tax benefits to investors who invest eligible capital into these communities.
+This is now known as OZ 1.0.

 An Opportunity Zone is generally an economically distressed community where new investments, under certain conditions, may be eligible for preferential tax treatment.
-Localities qualified as Opportunity Zones if they were nominated for that designation by the State or Territory and that nomination was certified by the U.S. Secretary of the Treasury via his delegation of that authority to the Internal Revenue Service.
-There are 8,764 Opportunity Zones in the United States, many of which have experienced a lack of investment for decades.
+Localities qualified as Opportunity Zones if they were nominated by their Governor for that designation by the State or Territory and that nomination was certified by the U.S. Secretary of the Treasury via his delegation of that authority to the Internal Revenue Service.
+With OZ 1.0, there are 8,764 Opportunity Zones in the United States, many of which have experienced a lack of investment for decades.
+The Opportunity Zone tax incentive has spurred capital investment and economic development in low-income communities.

-The Opportunity Zone tax incentive will spur capital investment and economic development in low-income communities.
+Under OZ 1.0 there are three key tax benefits.
 First, investors can defer the taxation of certain prior gains invested in a Qualified Opportunity Fund (QOF) until the earlier of the date on which the investment in the QOF is sold or exchanged, or December 31, 2026.
-Second, if the QOF investment is held for at least 5 years, 10% of the gain that was originally deferred is eliminated completely.
-If the QOF investment is held for at least 7 years, an additional 5% (15% total) of the original deferred gain is eliminated completely.
+Second, if the QOF investment is held for at least 5 years, (only if invested by December 31, 2021), 10% of the gain that was originally deferred is eliminated completely.
+If the QOF investment is held for at least 7 years (only if invested by December 31, 2021), an additional 5% (15% total) of the original deferred gain is eliminated completely.
+This is known as “Step-Up in Basis.”
+This tax benefit for QOF investments has expired.
 Third, if the investor holds the QOF investment at least ten years, when the investor sells or exchanges the investment, the investor is eligible to eliminate the gain on the QOF investment from any increase in value of the QOF investment during the investor’s holding period.

-Capital gains (short-term or long-term) must be invested in a QOF within 180 days.
+Capital gains (short-term or long-term) must be invested in a Qualified Opportunity Fund (QOF) within 180 days.

 Investment in the QOF must be an equity interest, not a debt interest.

-Investment Length | Benefits Received |
+| OZ 1.0 Investment Length | OZ 1.0 Benefits Received |

-Fewer than 5 years | Deferred tax payment on original capital gains until December 31, 2026 or the date that the QOF investment is sold or exchanged (whichever date is earlier) |
+| Fewer than 5 years | Deferred tax payment on original capital gains until December 31, 2026 or the date that the QOF investment is sold or exchanged (whichever date is earlier) |

-5-7 years | Deferred tax payment on original capital gains until December 31, 2026 or the date that the QOF investment is sold or exchanged (whichever date is earlier) AND 10% reduction in the amount of the original capital gains when the deferral ends and they are subject to tax |
+| 5-7 years | Deferred tax payment on original capital gains until December 31, 2026 or the date that the QOF investment is sold or exchanged (whichever date is earlier) AND 10% reduction in the amount of the original capital gains when the deferral ends and they are subject to tax (Step-Up in Basis).
+The 10% step-up in basis is no longer available to investors in a QOF. |

-7-10 years | Deferred tax payment on original capital gains until December 31, 2026 or the date that the QOF investment is sold or exchanged (whichever date is earlier); AND an additional 5% reduction (total of 15%) in the amount of the original capital gains when the deferral ends and they are subject to tax |
+| 7-10 years | Deferred tax payment on original capital gains until December 31, 2026 or the date that the QOF investment is sold or exchanged (whichever date is earlier); AND an additional 5% reduction (total of 15%) in the amount of the original capital gains when the deferral ends and they are subject to tax.
+The additional 5% step-up in basis is no longer available to investors in a QOF. |

-Greater than 10 years | Permanent tax exclusion of the appreciation in the QOF investment (the initial value of which was the amount of the original capital gains, which were deferred) |
+| Greater than 10 years | Permanent tax exclusion of the appreciation in the QOF investment (the initial value of which was the amount of the original capital gains, which were deferred). |

-Taxpayer Incentives
+OZ 1.0 Taxpayer Incentives

 In June 2019, an individual investor in the highest tax bracket sells 1,000 shares of XYZ stock that the individual purchased in 2013 for $250,000.
 The sale at $1,250 per share results in a $1 million capital gain.
 Instead of paying the $238,000 in Federal income tax on this sale, the individual invests $1 million into a QOF within 180 days.
 The investment in the QOF must be an equity investment.
 The QOF invests the capital in newly issued preferred stock shares of various operating businesses located in Opportunity Zones.
 The individual plans to sell the QOF in 2030.
 The value of this investment in 2030 is $2.5 million.
 The benefits received by this investor include: